-Iran's foreign policy is a product of the ideology of Iran's Islamic revolution, blended with longstanding national interests and what some describe as a near obsession about U.S. strategic power.
-Some of Iran's leaders, including Ahmadinejad, increasingly assert that Iran is a major regional power whose interests must be taken into account.
-Others interpret Iran's objectives as well beyond defensive-as a vision of overturning of the power structure in the Middle East, which
+Iran's foreign policy is a product of the ideology of Iran's Islamic revolution, blended with long-standing national interests and what some describe as a near obsession about U.S. strategic power.

-39 Broad, William and David Sanger.
+&lt;sup>38 Broad, William and David Sanger.
 "Relying On Computer, U.S. Seeks to Prove Iran's Nuclear Aims."
 New York Times, November 13, 2005.

-Iran believes favors the United States, Israel, and their "collaborators": Sunni Muslim regimes such as Egypt, Jordan, and Saudi Arabia.
+Some of Iran's leaders, including Ahmadinejad, increasingly assert that Iran is a major regional power whose interests must be taken into account.
+Others interpret Iran's objectives as well beyond defensive-as a vision of overturning of the power structure in the Middle East, which Iran believes favors the United States, Israel, and their "collaborators": Sunni Muslim regimes such as Egypt, Jordan, and Saudi Arabia.